 We offer private accommodation in a beautiful riverside-setting in Chiang Mai, Thailand.
-Our world-class facilities are a great place to get away from it all and really focus on yourself.
-We also ensure that our clients have access to healthy food and complementary therapies, such as massage, reiki and acupuncture.
+Our peaceful centre offers a great place to get away from it all and really focus on yourself.
+We also ensure that our clients have access to healthy food and complementary therapies, such as massage and acupuncture.

-There are many benefits of inpatient dual diagnosis rehabilitation.
+There are many benefits of inpatient dual diagnosis treatment.
 Inpatient facilities offer:

 24/7 onsite assistance and safe supervision